 As the air is cooled, it turns back into a liquid which is then pumped back into the underground system to go through the whole cycle again.
 The result is fairly incredible; For each kilowatt of energy used by the system, 4 kilowatts of energy are produced, effectively quartering the cost per kilowatt hour!

 It should be noted that this same process is equally efficient for cooling a home during the summer months using the same process and equipment.

-How Do Geothermal Heat Pumps Save Money?
+How Do Geothermal Heat Pumps Save Money in Ontario?

 The savings provided by geothermal pumps all boil down to three things, efficiency, low maintenance costs, and low operational costs.
 Each of these factors bears closer examination:

 Traditional air-based heating and cooling systems rely on the unit’s ability to heat or cool air.
 That’s obvious.
 The problem with this is that the air is never at a stable temperature.
 Air is very cold in the winter and very hot in the summer which means the heating or cooling unit is already starting off at a disadvantage.
 You have to expend more energy to heat cold air or to cool hot air than you do by starting off at a stable temperature somewhere in between.
 All that extra energy translates into money spent.

 Depending on a number of factors, geothermal pumps provide heating at a rate of up to 3/4 of the cost of traditional heating systems and cooling at a rate of 1/4 to 1/2 the cost of traditional air conditioners.

 A 1,500 square foot home that has been equipped with a geothermal pump can reasonably expect to pay $30-$50 per month in heating and cooling costs.
 When you factor in the availability of hot water that is virtually free, the savings through efficiency are even more apparent.